Controlled

 Controlled vs. Uncontrolled

 There are various definitions for controlled/uncontrolled components, but in the context of Melt UI, uncontrolled means that the state and stores of a component are created and managed automatically.
-Controlled means that the user (you) can create and manage the state and stores.
+This is the default behavior, and in most cases, it is more than enough.

-All components are uncontrolled by default, and in most cases, this is more than enough.
-However, our goal is to provide as much flexibility as possible, so we offer a few ways to give you more control over the state and behavior of the components.
+Our goal is to provide as much flexibility as possible, so we offer a few ways to give you more control over the state and behavior of the components.

 For the following examples, we'll use the Dialog builder, but the same concepts also apply to other builders.
 Be sure to checkout the builder's API reference to see what controlled options are available.